 A survey of policy initiatives that support the social sector.

-As the social entrepreneurship movement gains momentum in the US, many are asking whether public policy can support and promote these social entrepreneurs.
+As the social entrepreneurship movement gains momentum in the United States, many are asking whether public policy can support and promote these social entrepreneurs.

 Social entrepreneurship—market-based solutions to social and environmental problems—is one of those rare issues that plays well across both sides of the aisle.
 Liberals love it because it proves that business can be socially and environmentally responsible.
 Conservatives love it because it offers the free market, not government, as the solution to social and environmental problems.
 Given Paul Ryan’s new austerity budget, which slashes $5.3 trillion in federal government spending over the next decade, the need for private sector solutions is more relevant than ever.

 Most importantly, both sides are starting to support social entrepreneurship because it is a job-creating engine.
 Social entrepreneurship represents a new, innovative type of business that could create … yes, you guessed it, the favorite word on the campaign trail—jobs!

 Below is a survey of policy initiatives at the federal and state level that support the growing social enterprise sector.

 The Social Enterprise Ecosystem and Economic Development Act is a proposed piece of legislation announced by Congressman David Cicilline (D-RI) during the SEEED conference at Brown University on March 17.
 As the name suggests, it seeks to create an ecosystem that will promote the establishment and growth of social enterprise across the US.